St. John's Church, Bengaluru: St. John's Cemetery

 The earliest burial at the St. John's Cemetery was in 1820.
-However, no record exists on the exact year when the cemetery was established.
+However, no record exists of the exact year when the cemetery was established.
 Before Indian Independence, only Europeans were allowed to be buried at the cemetery.
-In 1884, a War Memorial was raised in the cemetery by the Non Commissioned Officers of the 42nd Company of the Royal Engineers, in memory of their fallen comrades in peace time and war.
-This monument is now maintained by Madras Regiment.
+In 1884, a War Memorial was raised in the cemetery by the Non-Commissioned Officers of the 42nd Company of the Royal Engineers, in memory of their fallen comrades in peace time and war.
+This monument is now maintained by the Madras Regiment.
 In 1858, a chapel was constructed in the cemetery, which was in use till the 1960s and after that was used to house the cemetery watchman, and unfortunately fell into disrepair.

 Community services

 Right from the late 1800s the church has been supporting the Poor Fund and the Leprosy Mission.
 In 1918, St. John's Institute was established for the benefit of the soldiers of the barracks nearby.
 In 1959, a hostel for Tibetan refugees was established.
 On 12 August 1978, the church established Asha Nivas, an elderly home in the church compound.
 The church also manages the Stephen's Old Age Home, in Clarke Street, Richmond Town.
 In 1999, an open-air chapel was established at St. John's Church cemetery, Kalpally.
 In June 2002, the St. John's Community Centre was established.

 Rev. Vinay Samuel, pastor of St. John's Church between 1975–83, and his wife Colleen Samuel, developed ministry for slum dwellers in Lingarajpuram, and helped establish a daughter congregation, Divya Shanti, at Lingarajpuram in 1983.